 Alder Street Neighborhood Greenway

 Pavement replacement projects include rehabilitating the existing pavement by resurfacing the existing pavement, replacing striping, and updating sidewalk access ramps for universal access.
-Funding for the project comes from the voter-approved 2017 Pavement Bond Measure.
+Funding for the projects comes from the voter-approved 2017 Pavement Bond Measure.

 The City of Eugene Transportation System Plan 2035 (TSP) identifies Alder Street as a Neighborhood Greenway from 24th Avenue to 35th Avenue.
 The repaving of streets provides an opportunity to implement projects from the TSP.
 In this case, neighborhood greenway elements could be added to Alder Street as part of the 19th Avenue and Alder Street projects.

 A neighborhood greenway is a low-speed, low-volume street that provides a comfortable environment for all street users.
 Neighborhood greenways prioritize walking and bicycling by adding wayfinding signs, pavement markings, and improved crossings of busy streets.
 Alder Street from 19th Avenue to 24th Avenue is an example of a neighborhood greenway because it includes traffic diversion at 19th Avenue and 24th Avenue which lowers automobile volume and it contains shared lane marking (sharrows).

 - Traffic Calming – is used to slow the speed of automobile traffic.
-The City of Eugene generally uses speed bumps as they are the most effective traffic calming device.
+The City of Eugene proposes using speed bumps as they are the most effective traffic calming device.
 Speed bumps will be added to Alder Street from 24th Avenue to 30th Avenue.’

 - Enhanced Pedestrian Crossings – are facilities installed on busy streets to make crossing the street easier for people walking and bicycling.
 Pedestrian islands, curb extensions, high-visibility crosswalk markings, and flashing beacons are example of facilities used by the City of Eugene.